jonmikeli/azureiotdevicesimulator/README.md

 ## Global features:
  - device simulation
  - module simulation
- - JSON oriented device simulation configuration
+ - device simulation configuration (JSON-based)
- - JSON oriented module oriented configuration
+ - oriented module oriented configuration (JSON-based)
  - no specific limitation in the number of modules (only limited by IoT Hub constraints)
- - containerized / containerizable
+ - containerizable
- - JSON oriented message definition
+ - message templates based on JSON
- - implementation of full IoT flows (C2D, D2C)
+ - implementation of full IoT flows (C2D, D2C, C2M, M2C)

 ## Functional features

-The solution simulates the functional features described below:
+Functional features are based on the generic technical features:
- - telemetry sent from a device
+ - telemetry sent from a device.
  - a device can contain one or many modules.
- - each modules behaves independently with its own flows (C2M/M2C) and its configuration setting.
+ - each module behaves independently with its own flows (C2M/M2C) and its configuration settings.
- - telemetry sent from a module
+ - telemetry sent from a module.
- - messages received by a device
+ - messages received by a device.
- - messages received by a module
+ - messages received by a module.
- - orders received by a device
+ - commands received by a device.
- - orders received by a module
+ - commandes received by a module.
- - Twin Desired properties changed notification (for devices)
+ - Twin Desired properties changed notification (for devices).
- - Twin Desired properties changed notification (for modules)
+ - Twin Desired properties changed notification (for modules).

+ Functional use cases are described [here](sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md).

-## Detailed technical features
+## Detailled technical features
 ### D2C
 #### Device level
  - IoT Messages
  - Twins (Reported)

-#### Module level
+#### Module level (M2C)
  - IoT Messages
  - Twins (Reported)